jortencio/superset/README.md

 ## Limitations

 The Superset module has a number of limitations:
-* It has only been tested to work on RedHat 8
+* It has only been tested to work on RedHat 8, Ubuntu 20.04
 * Though the Python version can be overwritten, Superset module has only been tested on Python 3.8
 * Superset app configuration file limited to options currently specified in the epp template
-* It currently only installs the current latest version of the python Superset library
+* It is currently only to install the current latest version of the python Superset library.
+As at this release it is version 2.1.0
 * The admin parameters are limited in that any previously configured admin users will remain in Superset's DB and will need to be removed manually within the Superset
   * i.e. Log in as a user with the Admin role, click on *Settings* and under *Security* click on *List User*.
 Here you can see the previous admin user and delete the entry)